×

 However, despite the proven effectiveness of these technologies in increasing one’s digital safety and security, the use of OST among changemakers, HRDs, and CSOs in the Asia-Pacific remains low, and there is limited interest and even reluctance to adopt these tools.

-In collaboration with the Asia Centre, the Open and Secure Technology Adoption Research project aims to map digital surveillance activities and identify the gaps and levels of prioritisation in adopting counter-surveillance technology and secure communications by civil society.
+In collaboration with the Asia Centre, the Digital Security and Human Rights Defenders in the Asia-Pacific research project aims to map digital surveillance activities and identify the gaps and levels of prioritisation in adopting counter-surveillance technology and secure communications by civil society.
 EngageMedia and the Asia Centre will consult HRDs and CSOs in the Asia-Pacific to understand the reasons behind the non-adoption or low prioritisation of safeguards against digital surveillance.